chrisdonnelly/CodeClan_Week_8_Project/README.md

 # Mobile_App_Using_Java_and_Android_Studio

+This was my second project from my time at CodeClan.
+Created after two weeks of studying Java and Android Studio.

 This personal project involved creating a mobile app using the Android Studio IDE.

 I was responsible for every stage of the development cycle.